Answer: 1. When does the course start?

-Our Principal Ecologist/Tutors will also be happy to provide references for professional body membership and jobs (PLUS students only).
+Our Principal Ecologist/Tutors will also be happy to provide references for professional body membership and jobs.
 In addition where appropriate training and courses have been undertaken, we may be able to provide you with a reference for a protected species licence application.

 You will have gained a range of field skills, survey techniques, and identification skills that are vital to your progression in the ecological consultancy field.
 You will have a sound background of other knowledge and have gained confidence in your own abilities.
 You will also know that your CV is going to attract employers.

 We will look at your application on a case by case basis and suggest other ETUK courses that you might want to take instead, if appropriate.
 We want to ensure that you get the maximum benefit from this course.
 We do not generally make a concession for the Core Week courses.

 The Core Week will be held in March in Exeter and again in April in Somerset, the exam will be held in Hampshire and some of the optional courses will be held in a variety of locations including Surrey (near Guildford), Bristol, Somerset, Dorset (near Swanage) and Hampshire (near Winchester).

 You will be given directions to the relevant course venues and we will also provide an accommodation list with options from campsites to hotels.

 You will require a Phase 1 Handbook to complete the Phase 1 course and the related assignment.